One killed when Russian Aeroflot plane lands with fire on board: agencies

-MOSCOW (Reuters) - One person was killed and at least five were injured when a Russian Aeroflot Sukhoi Superjet plane made an emergency landing in Moscow’s Sheremetyevo airport on Sunday due to fire on board, Russian news agencies said.
+MOSCOW (Reuters) - One person was killed and at least five were injured when a Russian Aeroflot Sukhoi Superjet plane made an emergency landing at Moscow’s Sheremetyevo airport on Sunday due to fire on board, Russian news agencies said.

 TASS news agency, citing a source, said at least one person was killed.
 Agencies reported various figures on the number of injured - from five to more than 10.

-RIA agency said that there were 78 passengers on the plane.
+RIA agency said that there were 78 passengers on the plane, which had been headed from Moscow to the northern Russian city of Murmansk .

+Interfax news agency reported that the tail was completely burned and said a rescue team was trying to find survivors in that part of the plane.

+The plane, a one-year-old Sukhoi Superjet, departed from Sheremetyevo for Murmansk but shortly after taking off requested an emergency landing due to fire, according to Russian state media.

+The plane had registration number RA-89098.
+Flightradar24 tracking service showed that it made two circles around Moscow and landed after about 45 minutes.

-Russian state TV showed a plane landing with its tail ablaze.
+TV footage showed a plane landing with its tail ablaze.
+On the ground, black smoke billowed from the plane.

 Reporting by Maria Tsvetkova; Editing by Frances Kerry